jmonteroers/markdown-cv/index.md

 <br>
 `Madrid, Spain`

-- Collect and clean data for the project ’Can Public Spending Stimulate the Local Market?’, led by Jan Stuhler and Ines Helm
+- Collected and cleaned data for the project ’Can Public Spending Stimulate the Local Market?’, led by Jan Stuhler and Ines Helm

 __Mathematics and Econometrics Tutor__